trevorsaudi/trevorsaudi.github.io/content/posts/2023-07-19_red_team02/index.md

 ### MessageBox API

-- We will write our first program that uses the MessageBox API to display some text.
+- We will write our first program that uses a Windows API (MessageBox) to display some text.
 The implementation of the API is well documented as shown:

     ![image](/posts/2023-07-19_red_team02/images/image7.png)